ArwebTeam/arbase/README.md

-        "type": "string", // ...which is a string "maxSize": 1000, // ...that's limited to 1k characters "notNull": true, // ...and can't be empty "modify": [ // it can only be modified by the creator (TODO: or mods with edit permissions) "$.creator" // we use $ to reference the current object ]
+        "type": "string", // ...which is a string "maxSize": 1000, // ...that's limited to 1k characters "notNull": true, // ...and can't be empty "modify": [ // it can only be modified by the creator and the moderators "$.creator", // we use $ to reference the current object. in this case the creator of it "$~moderators" // and the moderators of this post ]
       },
       "content": { // every post also has content, which has basically the same rules